Nurturing Grief Retreats in North Yorkshire.

 It's ok to talk about grief, loss, and death at a Grief Retreat.
 It's a place safe from judgement.
 You don't need to wear your brave face.
 You are free from the worry of burdening your loved ones.
 You can share your grief, and share stories and memories of your special person.
 You are welcome if your loved one died many years ago, and you are welcome if you are recently bereaved too.
 There is no time limit on grief.

-Guided by my experience and training working with loss, grief, creativity, and people, and through an evidence-based and gentle itinerary, my Grief Retreats offer a space to feel supported, nurtured, and understood.
+My Grief Retreats offer you time and space in your grief.
+Guided by my experience and training in working with loss, grief, creativity, and people.
+I will walk you through a carefully crafted, evidence-based, gentle itinerary.
+My Grief Retreats are uniquely creative and nurturing.
+They provide a space to feel supported, nurtured, and understood.

 ‘Sitting with the Beast’ Grief Retreat